 Organ pipe cactus care is highlighted by watering.
 The most common cause of potted cactus failure is over irrigating the plant.
 The cactus is used to low fertility, but as a potted plant has limited access to resources.
 Give it a good cactus food in the irrigation water in early spring.
 Do not water in the winter from November to February.

 Organ Pipe Cactus Flowers

 As they mature and grow, organ pipe cactus produce large flowers.
-The blooms are pure, snowy white with pink or purple edging and 3 inches across.
+The blooms are pure, snowy white with pink or purple edging and 3 inches (7.5 cm.) across.
 The flowers are held well out from the cactus to help bats and insect pollinators access the bloom.
 The flower is primarily pollinated at night by bats or perhaps moths.
 The flower opens at night and closes in the day.
 April, May and June are the best times to see organ pipe cactus flowers.

 The flowers yield to large juicy fruits with bright red flesh.
-Homegrown organ pipe cactus are unlikely to produce flowers unless they have been in the landscape for over a century, but you can travel to the Organ Pipe National Park in Arizona to view the spectacular flowers.
+Homegrown organ pipe cactus are unlikely to produce flowers unless they have been in the landscape for over a century, but you can travel to the Organ Pipe National Monument in Arizona to view the spectacular flowers.